Mobile, Alabama: Arts and culture

-Mobile's French and Spanish colonial history has given it a culture distinguished by French, Spanish, Creole, African and Catholic heritage, in addition to later British and American influences.
-It is distinguished from all other cities in the state of Alabama.
-The annual Carnival celebration is perhaps the best example of its differences.
-Mobile is the birthplace of the celebration of Mardi Gras in the United States and has the oldest celebration, dating to the early 18th century during the French colonial period.

-Carnival in Mobile evolved over the course of 300 years from a beginning as a sedate French Catholic tradition into the mainstream multi-week celebration that today bridges a spectrum of cultures.
+Unlike other Alabama cities, Mobile's French and Spanish colonial history has given it a culture distinguished by French, Spanish, Creole, African, and Catholic heritage, in addition to later British and American influences.
+The annual Carnival celebration, Mardi Gras, is an example of its differences.
+Mobile has the longest history of celebrating Mardi Gras in the United States, dating to the early 18th century during the French colonial period.
+Carnival in Mobile evolved over 300 years from a sedate French Catholic tradition to a mainstream multi-week celebration.
 Mobile's official cultural ambassadors are the Azalea Trail Maids, meant to embody the ideals of Southern hospitality.